polpolcharchar/brawlboltbackend/README.md

 ### Website Backend:

-[lambda_function.py](lambda_function.py) is deployed to AWS Lambda and handles requests from [brawlbolt.com](https://www.brawlbolt.com/).
+[lambda_function.py](lambda_function.py) is deployed to AWS Lambda via [AWS CodePipeline](https://aws.amazon.com/codepipeline/) and handles requests from [brawlbolt.com](https://www.brawlbolt.com/).
 In order to handle global statistics, player statistics, and account tracking, it utilizes much of this repository.
 It is able to handle requests for:

 - Recent global statistics: the most recently compiled winrates of each brawler in each mode